CISR funds competitive internal awards to support innovations in research and teaching at Michigan Tech.

 Research

 Dr. Yousef Darestani, Civil, Environmental, and Geospatial Engineering, seeks to understand the impact of climate change and sea level rise on coastal infrastructure and communities in his research.
-In collaboration with CISR, the Michigan Transportation Institute, and researchers at Michigan Tech, Dr. Darestani will apply social, economic, and environmental sustainability indicies to infrastructure life cycle analysis in this research project.
+In collaboration with CISR, the Michigan Transportation Institute, and researchers at Michigan Tech, Dr. Darestani will apply social, economic, and environmental sustainability indices to infrastructure life cycle analysis in this research project.

 Dr. Soonkwan Hong, Business, studies food prosumption in the degrowth mode of living.
 During his fellowship, Dr. Hong identified suitable funding sources and opportunities with Dr. Chelsea Schelly and other colleagues.